Deconstructed Hypercharge: A Natural Model of Flavour: Results and Phenomenology

-We take constraints from EWPO into account by performing the full EW fit using the likelihood from~\cite{Breso-Pla:2021qoe}, which was previously validated and found to give accurate results in~\cite{Allwicher:2023aql}.
-We also include leading-log (LL) running in $y_t$, $g_L$, and $g_Y$ of all operators generated by the $Z'$ at tree-level that mix via RGE into operators relevant for the EW fit.
+We take constraints from EWPO into account by performing the full EW fit using the same $(G_F, \alpha, m_Z)$ input scheme, observables, SM theory predictions, and likelihood as in~\cite{Breso-Pla:2021qoe}, which was previously validated and found to give accurate results in~\cite{Allwicher:2023aql}.
+We also include leading-log running in $y_t$, $g_L$, and $g_Y$ of all operators generated by the $Z'$ at tree-level that mix via RGE into operators relevant for the EW fit.
 However, we find that the effect of including RGE is very small, which is due in large part to a cancellation of the dominant $y_t$ running for the most important operators; namely, we have that~\cite{Jenkins:2013wua}

 which vanishes by gauge invariance of the top Yukawa.
 We expect this cancellation occurs in any $U(1)_X$ extension of the SM that permits the top Yukawa.

 One interesting consequence of this is that, in such $U(1)_X$ extensions of the SM, a tree-level coupling to the Higgs is needed to obtain a sizeable shift in $M_W$, since large $C_{HD}$ will not be generated by RGE alone.
 This means the Higgs must be charged under $U(1)_X$, and therefore $U(1)_X$ must be chiral (at least, $q_L^3$ and $t_R$ are charged differently), as is the case for the $Z'$ models studied in {\em e.g.}~\cite{Allanach:2021kzj,Allanach:2022bik}.
 On the other hand, we do not expect vector-like extensions ({\em e.g.} from gauging $X=B_i - L_j$) to give sizeable corrections to $M_W$ from the gauge sector.